bitcoinbrisbane/BitPoker/README.md

 - Shuffle Request

 ### Overview
+If the game is to be developed using Etherum contracts:
+1. The game is defined an an Etherum contract
+2. Players agree to the table contract
+3. Each players actions are defined as inputs for the hand contract
+4. After the hand has ended, each player verifies the integrety of the hand contract.
+Its in everyones best intrest to verify correctly [Game Theory Citation]
+5. The hand inputs are then excuted on the Etherum network for the pot to be awarded

+Less use of Etherum
+1. Players connect to each other via P2P
-1. A punter either looks to join a table with game paramaters
+2. A player either looks to join a table with game paramaters
-2. A punter can choose to start a table be defining a table contract
+3. A palyer can choose to start a table be defining a table contract
-3. Tables should also broad cast their game, status and number of current players to other tables
+4. Tables should also broad cast their game, status and number of current players to other tables
-4. Leaving the table (closing the channel)
+5. Leaving the table (closing the channel)
 5. Lightning network will facilitate micro payments "off chain".
 The table can agree to bring them "on chain" after n hands are dealt.

 ### Aside:  Lightning Network